Palm Island

 Palm Island is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Palm Island's dwelling structure, as per the latest Census, had 87.9% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 89.5% houses and 10.5% other dwellings.
-Home ownership on Palm Island was at 2.2%, with mortgaged dwellings at 0.0% and rented at 97.8%.
-The median monthly mortgage repayment was $2,167, higher than Non-Metro Qld's average of $1,213.
-Median weekly rent on Palm Island was $125, lower than Non-Metro Qld's $202 and the national average of $375.
-Nationally, Palm Island's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863.
+Palm Island's dwelling structures, as per the latest Census, consisted of 87.9% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership on Palm Island was at 2.2%, with dwellings either mortgaged (0.0%) or rented (97.8%).
+The median monthly mortgage repayment in the area was $2,167, higher than Non-Metro Qld's average of $1,655.
+Weekly rent on Palm Island was recorded at $125, compared to Non-Metro Qld's $345.
+Nationally, Palm Island's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing